-To allow your engine to wear in its critical parts, we recommend that you observe the riding rules provided below for the first 800 km (500 mi).
+To allow your engine to wear in its critical parts, we recommend that you observe the riding rules provided below for the first 500 miles (800 kilometers).
 Adherence to these suggestions will help to assure good future durability and performance.

-During the first 80 km (50 mi) of riding, keep the engine speed below 4000 RPM in any gear.
+During the first 50 miles (80 kilometers) of riding, keep the engine speed below 4000 RPM in any gear.
 Do not lug the engine by running or accelerating at very low RPM, or by running at high RPM longer than needed for shifting or passing.

-For models without a tachometer, operate the motorcycle according to the speeds given in Table 31 and Table 32 during motorcycle break-in.
+For models without a tachometer, operate the motorcycle according to the speeds given in Table 29 and Table 30 during motorcycle break-in.

-- Up to 800 km (500 mi), vary the engine speed and avoid operating at any steady engine speed for long periods.
-Engine speed up to 5000 RPM in any gear is permissible. - 3.
-Drive slowly and avoid fast starts at wide open throttle until the engine has warmed up. - 4.
-Avoid lugging the engine by not running the engine at very low speeds in higher gears. - 5.
-Avoid hard braking.
-New brakes need to be broken-in by moderate use for the first 300 km (200 mi).
+- Up to 500 miles (800 kilometers), vary the engine speed and avoid operating at any steady engine speed for long periods.
+Engine speed up to 5000 RPM in any gear is permissible. - Drive slowly and avoid fast starts at wide open throttle until the engine has warmed up. - 4.
+Avoid lugging the engine by not running the engine at very low speeds in higher gears. - Avoid hard braking.
+New brakes need to be broken-in by moderate use for the first 200 miles (300 kilometers).